Song thrush: Distribution and habitat

 The song thrush breeds in most of Europe (although not in the greater part of Iberia, lowland Italy or southern Greece), and across Ukraine and Russia almost to Lake Baikal.
 It reaches to 75°N in Norway, but only to about 60°N in Siberia.
 Birds from Scandinavia, Eastern Europe and Russia winter around the Mediterranean, North Africa and the Middle East, but only some of the birds in the milder west of the breeding range leave their breeding areas.
+The song thrush has been sighted in North America as a rare vagrant, with records from Quebec in Canada, Greenland, as well as in Alaska, California, and Washington in the United States.
+It has also been sighted in various Atlantic islands and West Africa.
+In South America, there is a record of a song thrush from Colombia.

 In Great Britain song thrushes are commonly found where there are trees and bushes.
 Such areas include parks, gardens, coniferous and deciduous woodland and hedgerows.

-Birds of the nominate subspecies were introduced to New Zealand and Australia by acclimatisation societies between 1860 and 1880, apparently for purely sentimental reasons.
+Birds of the subspecies T. p. clarkei were introduced to New Zealand and Australia by acclimatisation societies between 1860 and 1880, apparently for purely sentimental reasons.
 In New Zealand, where it was introduced on both the main islands, the song thrush quickly established itself and spread to surrounding islands such as the Kermadecs, Chatham and Auckland Islands.
 Although it is common and widespread in New Zealand, in Australia only a small population survives around Melbourne.
 In New Zealand, there appears to be a limited detrimental effect on some invertebrates due to predation by introduced bird species, and the song thrush also damages commercial fruit crops in that country.
 As an introduced species it has no legal protection in New Zealand, and can be killed at any time.

 The song thrush typically nests in forest with good undergrowth and nearby more open areas, and in western Europe also uses gardens and parks.
 It breeds up to the tree-line, reaching 2,200 m in Switzerland.
 The island subspecies T. p. hebridensis breeds in more open country, including heathland, and in the east of the song thrush's Eurasian range, the nominate subspecies is restricted to the edge of the dense conifer forests.

 In intensively farmed areas where agricultural practices appear to have made cropped land unsuitable, gardens are an important breeding habitat.
 In one English study, only 3.5% of territories were found in farmland, whereas gardens held 71.5% of the territories, despite that habitat making up only 2% of the total area.
 The remaining nests were in woodlands (1% of total area).

 The winter habitat is similar to that used for breeding, except that high ground and other exposed localities are avoided; however, the island subspecies T. p. hebridensis will frequent the seashore in winter.